 In July, 2022, I was a faculty member training new arbitrators for the annual arbitration training program given by the NYSBA Dispute Resolution Section and the American Arbitration Association.
 I presented on arbitrators' ethical obligations.

-On April 13, 2022, from 3 - 4:30 PM ET, I'll be a presenter for an on-line colloquium organized by Arbitrate.com; our topic is the just-passed federal law amending the FAA to invalidate mandatory arbitration of sexual harassment and sexual assault claims, EFASASHA. http://Resolving Sexual Misconduct Disputes in the Workplace: What Now? - Arbitrate.com, Go to http://arbitrate.com/efasasha/ to register - it's free to all and should be a very useful program.
+In April, 2022, I was a presenter for an on-line colloquium organized by Arbitrate.com; our topic was the new federal law amending the FAA to invalidate mandatory arbitration of sexual harassment and sexual assault claims, EFASASHA.
+All employment neutrals and practitioners need to be aware of this!

 In February, 2022, I was thrilled to learn that, based on parties' evaluations, I've been included on the AAA's Master Mediator Panel.

-On February 18, 2022, I was a presenter for a webinar on mass arbitrations being sponsored by the College of Commercial Arbitrators.
+In February, 2022, I was a presenter for a webinar on mass arbitrations sponsored by the College of Commercial Arbitrators.

 My chapter on confirming and vacating arbitration awards is part of a PLI treatise published in 2018.
 You can read it on my Publications page.
 It's chapter 14 of Arbitrating Commercial Disputes in the United States, (© 2018 by Practising Law Institute), https://www.pli.edu/.
 Reprinted with permission.
 The Second Edition of the Treatise has now been released.

 My article entitled "Has #MeToo Changed ADR?" appeared in the Spring 2019 volume of the Dispute Resolution Lawyer.
 You can read it on my Publications page, reprinted with NYSBA's permission.